gaperton/Type-R/docsource/06_API_by_feature/04_Shared_objects.md

 ### `attrDef` attr : RecordOrCollection.shared

-Record's attribute with a reference to the shared model or collection.
+Record's attribute with a reference to the shared record or collection.

 - It's initialized with `null`
 - It's not cloned when the record is cloned (just the reference is copied over).